Ponemon Institute Fellows

-Dennis Devlin is Assistant Vice President, Information Security and Compliance Services for the George Washington University.
-He has over four decades of information technology leadership experience in both private industry and higher education.
-During his career Dennis has strategized and led multiple enterprise-class initiatives in information security, digital privacy, identity management, wide area networking, electronic messaging, disaster recovery and business continuity, emergency notification, and data center, server and network operations.
+Dennis Devlin is CISO, CPO and SVP of Privacy Practice for SAVANTURE, where he oversees information security and privacy strategy, as well as the professional services practice that SAVANTURE offers to its clients.
+He has over four decades of information technology and risk management leadership experience in both private industry and higher education.
+During his career Dennis has strategized and led both enterprise wide technology and business initiatives in information security, digital privacy, identity management, wide area networking, electronic messaging, disaster recovery and business continuity, emergency notification, and data center, server and network operations.

-Prior to his current role Dennis served as Chief Information Security Officer for Brandeis University, Vice President and Chief Security Officer for The Thomson Corporation (now Thomson-Reuters), a member of the senior IT leadership team at Harvard University, and began his career as a software developer, analyst, and IT manager in the pharmaceutical industry at American Hoechst Corporation (now Aventis).
+Prior to his current role at SAVANTURE Dennis served as Assistant Vice President of Information Security and Compliance Services at George Washington University, Chief Information Security Officer for Brandeis University, Vice President and Chief Security Officer for The Thomson Corporation (now Thomson-Reuters), a member of the senior IT leadership team at Harvard University, and began his career as a software developer, analyst, and IT manager in the pharmaceutical industry at American Hoechst Corporation (now Aventis).

 Dennis is a graduate of the University of Pennsylvania and has completed extensive continuing education in IT management.
 He has lectured at the UCLA Anderson School of Management, Babson College Center for Information Management Studies, University of Massachusetts Strategic Information Technology Center, Center for Advancing Business through Information Technology at Arizona State University and Boston University Metropolitan College.
 Dennis is a frequent presenter at professional meetings and conferences including the RSA Security Conference, Qualys Security Conference, SC Magazine US Forum, MIS Training Institute, Gartner IT Security Summit, EDUCAUSE, NERCOMP, Institute for Computer Policy and Law at Cornell University, the CSO Magazine Security Confab, the APPNATION Conference, and the Privacy and Information Management Forum at The George Washington University.